-- a) The Qualifying Examination committee must have at least five members. - b) At least two members must represent the major specialization. - c) At least one member must represent areas of geography outside the area of the student's specialization (to ensure knowledge of the breadth of the discipline). - d) At least three members must be Geography Graduate Group members; and one member must be from outside the Geography Graduate Group. - e) The Chair of the Qualifying Examination committee may not chair the student's dissertation committee. - f) The Chair of the Qualifying Examination Committee must be a Geography Graduate Group member, but unlike some other graduate groups, the dissertation chair (major professor) does typically serve on the qualifying examination committee. - g) Members of the student's Qualifying Examination Committee are recommended by the Graduate Advisor, in consultation with the student, and appointed by the Dean of Graduate Studies.
+a) The Qualifying Examination committee must have at least five members.

+b) At least two members must represent the major specialization.

+c) At least one member must represent areas of geography outside the area of the student's specialization (to ensure knowledge of the breadth of the discipline).

+d) At least three members must be Geography Graduate Group members; and one member must be from outside the Geography Graduate Group.

+e) The Chair of the Qualifying Examination Committee must be a Geography Graduate Group member f) Unlike in some other graduate groups, the dissertation chair (major professor) may (and does) typically serve on the qualifying examination committee; however, the major professor may not chair the Qualifying Examination committee.

+g) Members of the student's Qualifying Examination Committee are recommended by the Graduate Advisor, in consultation with the student, and appointed by the Dean of Graduate Studies.